7 Things You Should Know About Menstrual Cups

 3. Reasons to choose menstrual cups

-- You can use it for up to 10 years.
-While pads and tampons force you to buy new products every month, menstrual cups are completely reusable for 10 years.
-This means you’ll save tons of money on feminine products, you’ll help the environment, and you’ll be extremely comfortable.
+- You can use them for up to 10 years.
+While you may have to buy pads or tampons monthly, menstrual cups are completely reusable for 10 years.
+This means you’ll save tons of money on feminine products, you’ll help the environment.
+All of this while staying extremely comfortable.

-- They are high-capacity.
-Are you worried about accidents?
+- They have a high capacity.
+Are you worried about leaks?
 Do you often have a heavy period?
 In this case, menstrual cups have a bigger capacity than pads or tampons.
 Tampons absorb only 5 mL and pads absorb 10 mL, while the cup can hold 30 mL.

-- Accidents are unlikely.
-Because menstrual cups are made with silicon or latex, they very easily adapt to the shape of your body.
+- Leaks are unlikely.
+Because menstrual cups are made with silicone or latex, they very easily adapt to the shape of your body.
 That’s why it’s easy to do any sort of physical activity or sport without any problems.

-If you consider that medium-quality cups can last up to 5 years, and good-quality cups last up to 10 years, that’s an inexpensive price.
+If you consider that medium-quality cups can last up to 5 years, and high-quality cups last up to 10 years, that’s a pretty good deal.

 The materials used to make menstrual cups are easily cleaned and maintained:

-- At the beginning of your period: when getting ready to use your cup and it is new, or you are going to start your period, remove it from the bag and boil it in water for 3 to 5 minutes.
+- At the beginning of your period: when getting ready to use your cup for the first time or when you’re about to start your period, remove it from the bag and boil it in water for 3 to 5 minutes.
 This process will eliminate any residue or contaminants.
-You can then use your cup.
+You can then use your cup with confidence.

 - During your period: it’s important that you wash your cup every time you empty it.
 Simply use water from the tap.

 - Once your period is over: wash the menstrual cup again.
-If you like, you can use a neutral soap and running water.
+If you like, you can use a neutral soap as well.
 Make sure that you clean it well.
-Then store it in the cloth bag that came with it and store it in a well-ventilated, fresh, and dry area.
+Then store it in the cloth bag that came with it and keep it in a well-ventilated, fresh, and dry area.

 Every woman is different and when it comes to feminine hygiene, you need to choose the right product.
 When looking for menstrual cups, you’ll find that there are several different sizes.
 The smallest ones are best for women that have not had children, while the larger sizes are great for women with kids.